cds-snc/gcds-docs/src/en/components/details/use-case.md

   thumbnail: /images/common/components/preview-details.svg
   alt: Details shows dark grey box with a triangle arrow pointing down to show the content is expanded, followed by dark grey boxes indicating text.
   state: published
-translationKey: "details"
+translationKey: 'details'
 tags: ['detailsEN', 'usage']
 permalink: /en/components/details/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at what problems the details component solves to see if they fit the problem you're solving for.